2022 Montana elections: State

+Executive

+Public Service Commissioner

+Randy Pinocci ran unopposed for District 1.
+In District 5 Republican Ann Bukacek defeated Democrat John Repke.

 Legislature

 Senate

 25 of the 50 seats in the Montana Senate were up for election in 2022.

 House of Representatives

 All 100 seats in the Montana House of Representatives were up for election in 2022.

+Judicial

+Supreme Court Justice #1

+Incumbent Jim Rice defeated Bill D'Alton.
+Rice is the longest serving member of the Montana Supreme Court having been appointed in 2001 by Judy Martz.

+Supreme Court Justice #2

+Incumbent Ingrid Gustafson defeated James Brown.
+While the candidates are non-partisan, this race became overtly partisan.
+Brown received significant Republican support, including endorsement by Governor Gianforte, prior to the primaries.
+Both candidates received significant campaign contributions from outside groups.
+Montana Free Press reported $3 million spent by outside groups, making it the most money ever spent in a Montana Supreme Court race.

 Ballot measures

 Amendment 48

 Amendment 48 is a legislatively-referred proposed constitutional amendment.
 It would amend the Constitution of Montana to require a search warrant to access electronic data.
 The amendment passed in a landslide.